 Warning: Late repayments can cause you serious money problems.
 For help, go to moneyhelper.org.uk.

-Need extra cash for an emergency, or your nurses salary just wont cover you till payday?
+Need extra cash for an emergency, or your nurse’s salary just won’t cover you till payday?
 You’ve come to the right place!
-The Cashfloat Team provides payday loans for nurses from £300 – £1500.
-Apply now and get money into your bank account within 1 hour* of approval!
+The Cashfloat team provides payday loans from £300 to £1,500 for nurses.
+Apply now and get money into your bank account within an hour of approval*!

 applied for

-Whether you are a student nurse, or a registered nurse, if you need to borrow money for an emergency car repair or to help pay your rent, Cashfloat can get you the money you need quickly.
+Whether you’re a student nurse or a fully qualified nurse, we can help.
+If you need to borrow money for an emergency, like car repairs or paying your rent when you’re short, Cashfloat can get you the money you need fast.
 Apply here, and you’ll get an instant decision.

 Flexible monthly repayments